clausejs/clausejs/README.md

 ## Credit
 - Both origin of the idea and API are heavily inspired by Rich Hickey's [clojure.spec](http://clojure.org/about/spec)
+- Some aspects of the design are drawn by Scheme's [contract system](https://docs.racket-lang.org/guide/contracts.html)
 - NFA spec matching inspired by Thompson NFA regex matching algorithm, and is based on [afader's implementation](https://github.com/afader/thompson-regex-js)